fastify/fastify-cookie/README.md

 + `options.signed`: the cookie should be signed
 + `options.secure`: if set to `true` it will set the Secure-flag.
 If it is set to `"auto"` Secure-flag is set when the connection is using tls.

+### Getting

+The method `getCookie(name)` is used to retrieve a specific cookie from the response object.
+It accepts a single parameter, `name`, which is a string representing the name of the cookie.
+This method will always return an array since multiple cookies that share the same name can be set.

 #### Securing the cookie

 Following are _some_ of the precautions that should be taken to ensure the integrity of an application: